-Mark is Professor of Statistical Epidemiology in the Leeds Institute for Data Analytics (LIDA), University of Leeds, and a Fellow of the Alan Turing Institute for Data Science and Artificial Intelligence.
+Mark is a Professor of Statistical Epidemiology in the Obesity Institute, Leeds Beckett University.
+He is also a Fellow of the Alan Turing Institute.

-Mark's research and teaching interests have converged around the insights and utility of causal inference methods, and how these might be integrated with machine learning and AI; he is also a recognised expert in latent variable modelling and the analysis of longitudinal data.
+Mark's research and teaching interests have converged around the insights and utility of causal inference methods in observational research, especially how causal methods might be integrated with machine learning and AI to better understand and model complex systems.

 Mark is seeking to understand complex relationships between individuals within their natural environment through the development and application of observational methods, specifically through the integration of causal inference modelling and agent-based modelling.
 An example domain of this challenge is modelling patterns, causes and consequences of obesity within our society – these approaches were also applied to Covid-19 pandemic.